edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

+# Pavan to do get academic sop in here and links to videos

 When teaching in front of the class: make sure the students can all do the hw by the end of the week.
 Teach enough to do so.
 The lesson plans are built to do this, but now

 What do you do in class?

-1. teach a little (15-20 minutes max)
+1. teach a little (15 minutes max)

 2. in between teaching - get them to talk to each other and explain concepts.
 Make sure they know that they are responsible for the people around them.